ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 **Provide command used to achieve this**

-**Add screensot of your fuzzer results and yaml file.**
+**Add screenshot of your fuzzer results and yaml file.**

 **Write a report about your coverage findings.
-How was coverage imporved.
+How was coverage improved.
 Explain.**

 ---